Reema Sathe: Life

 Sathe was trained as a chemical engineer.

-She started her social enterprise, "Happy Roots" after working for seven years in the food and beverage industry.
-She left her steady job in 2014 to become self employed.
-Sathe was deeply moved by the challenges small and marginal farmers afec, especially women, while she was working for a new company named "Krishi Star" as a General Manager, Marketing.
+Having left a steady job in 2014 to become self employed, she started a beverage company, "Happy Roots", after working for seven years in the food and drink industry in 2016.
+The move was prompted by concerns about the number of suicides amongst small farmers that she learned about while working for a company named "Krishi Star" as a marketing manager.